jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Detaching yourself from the current ruling philosophy can be very hard.
 Playing Anno 1800 or Civilization 6 is the best way to give yourself a push, and understand that every ideology is temporary.

 You'll see it easily when you play the computer game.
-You'll understand that each game last many generations, so every person is a stepping stone to the next era.
-Just as a sailboat is a stepping stone to steam ship, every person's philosophical beliefs are a stepping stone to something better.
+You'll understand that each game lasts many generations, so every person is a stepping stone to the next era.
+Just as a sailboat is a stepping stone to a steamship, every person's philosophical beliefs are a stepping stone to something better.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/MindlessMarriedGharial' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
 _Please enable sound._ [Credit: Civilization 6](https://www.youtube.com/watch?v=3NLoDMsqJkE)

 The video above shows a "tech tree" of new technologies, tools, civic, and philosophy upgrades.
 In the real world, just like improving our technology, we also upgrade our philosophy with a "click."

-But every citizens interprets the ruling philosophy differently.
+But every citizen interprets the ruling philosophy differently.
 Which is why we have Conservative or Progressive.
 Libertarian or Socialist.
 Republican or Democrat.
 But it's crucial to understand, every viewpoint is waiting to be upgraded by a more advanced version in the culture tree.

 Still, even with ideologies to guide our philosophical opinions, understanding our political views is hard.
 We all look up at the same doctrines—we all try to "think of the big picture," yet we arrive at different answers.
 Our opinions are a by-product of our psychology, job, skillset, family, geography, culture, ethnicity, religion, time-period.
 Who can understand how all these factors intermix to make a political opinion?
 Why does one friend cry tears of sadness, the other of joy, on the same election night?